 A specific training project for youth workers has been included in the 2018-2020 Three-Year Plan in the field of youth policies of the Campania Region.
 Specifically, the project “Development of services in the field of policies affecting young people also through the training of Youth workers" is divided into three lines of intervention: identification and inclusion of the figure of the youth worker in the regional repertoire of professional qualifications; definition of a system of validation and certification of the competences of youth workers; activation of tools and training courses.
 As far as training is concerned, in addition to the provision of widespread micro-interventions (seminars, study visits, open days, bar camp, etc.), a Master's course is expected to be launched for "the acquisition and consolidation of specific and specialist knowledge and skills of youth working" (p.
 85).

-Other training initiatives and initiatives promoting the recognition of youth work carried out by the National Youth Agency are:
+Other training initiatives and initiatives promoting the recognition of youth work carried out by the Italian Youth Agency are:

 - The working group on Youth Work, that had its first reunion on the 31st of January 2022.
-It has been established by the National Agency to support the recognition of Youth Workers, also to follow the conclusions coming from the “Final Declaration of Bonn”.
-The group aims to the in dept analysis, study and research of the figure of the Youth Worker, with special attention to the national context, in order to elaborate action plans and strategies to share in the right European premises.
+It has been established by the Italian Youth Agency to support the recognition of Youth Workers, also to follow the conclusions coming from the “Final Declaration of Bonn”.
+The group aims to in depth analysis, study and research of the figure of the Youth Worker, with special attention to the national context, in order to elaborate action plans and strategies to share in the right European premises.

 - training events, e.g. the international conference Recognise-it in Naples in April 2019, the event Stra-ordinarie storie di educazione non formale held in October 2017 in Palermo, the course Replay:Take a step back to take a step forward on the European youth work competences framework held in Bari between May and June 2019